ZqSmell/Intrusion-Detection-System/README.md

 	- Copy this key and paste when asked during execution.

 ### Used Module:-
-- os - Used to lock the system.
+- os
-- cv2 - Used to click picture.
+- cv2
-- time - For Scheduling.
+- time
-- socket - To check internet connectivity.
+- socket
-- platform - To get system characterstics.
+- ctypes
-- tkinter - Making GUI
+- tkinter
-- pushbullet - API to send notification and image.
+- platform
-- ctypes - Lock windows system.
+- pushbullet

 ### Note:- It may not work with proxy internet.